 The following table shows the value-at-risk (with a 99 % confidence level and a one-day holding period) of the trading units of Deutsche Bank AG, Bangkok Branch.
 "Diversification effect" reflects the fact that the total value-at-risk on a given day will be lower than the sum of the values-at-risk relating to the individual risk classes.
-Simply adding the value-at-risk figures of the individual risk classes to arrive at an aggregate value-at-risk would imply the assumption that the losses in all risk categories occur simultaneously.
+Simply adding the value-at-risk figures of the individual risk classes to arrive at an aggregate value-at-risk would imply the assumption that the losses in risk categories occur simultaneously.

-Value-at-risk of trading units
+Value - at - risk of trading units

-in THB million Dec 30, 2011 Dec 31, 2010
+in THB million Dec 31, 2012 Dec 30, 2011

-Interest rate risk 48.6 54.1
+Interest rate risk 40.6 48.6

-Foreign exchange risk 13.8 7.8
+Foreign exchange risk 4.5 13.8

 Commodity price risk - -

 Equity price risk - -

-Diversification effect (15.3) (7.6)
+Diversification effect (5.2) (15.3)

-Total 47.1 54.3
+Total 39.9 47.1